Mini-XML 4.0 Programming Manual

 Set the value of an integer node.

-int mxmlSetInteger(mxml_node_t *node, int integer);
+bool mxmlSetInteger(mxml_node_t *node, long integer);

 Parameters